Coros PACE 2 Review

 What sets Coros apart from every competitor, apart from Garmin, is the awesome battery life and the amount of on-watch features – more than you will find on a Polar or Suunto.

-Just like Garmin, Coros may find FEATURES to be the key to success, although Coros also needs to improve their app.
+Just like Garmin, Coros may find FEATURES to be the key to success, although Coros also needs to improve its app.

 Coros Pace 2 Review – Target Audience

 Whilst it is a ‘proper’ multisport watch, I see the prime audience as all-ability runners.
 Why so?
-A: The Coros Pace 2 has special running track modes, a battery-life that endurance runners will die for, STRYD support, structured training support and very many of the more traditional running features.
+A: The Coros Pace 2 has special running track modes, battery life that endurance runners will die for, STRYD support, structured training support and very many more traditional running features.
 Surely though, ‘proper’ runners also do strength training?
 Yep, and the Coros Pace 2 has special strength features like muscle heatmaps and automatic rep counting.

 The recommended price tag keeps it sensible: $199.99 / €199.99 / £179.99

 Coros Pace 2 is a SERIOUS alternative to that Garmin you were thinking of buying and probably cheaper too.